maidsafe/sn_routing/docs/Personas-Account-Transfer-Fields.md

 | ChunkName | chunk size | `storage_node`s |
 | --------- | ---------- | --------------- |

-storage node info has id and the status (online / offline) for the node storing the chunck.
+storage node info has id and the status (online / offline) for the node storing the chunk.
 We require 4 on line nodes and a max of 4 off line nodes.
 The off line is a FIFO queue and if any node is pushed off then its lost space is increased and stored is decreased.

 ##Storage node manager